 - pack of pumpkin picks in a pack of 5 (you’ll only need one, so you have some left to do a few of my other DIY fall projects, like making two wreaths for double doors, or indoor decor for about $6) from Dollar Tree

-- pack of 3 metal words- I used “Thankful.”
+- a pack of 3 metal words- I used “Thankful.”
 It also contains Welcome and Harvest that you can use for the other tutorial as well.
 From Dollar Tree

 - fabric from Hobby Lobby- I chose orange buffalo check.
 I bought a yard because it was half off along with all other fall fabric.
 You’ll only use about a quarter.